kivS/windows-desktop-switcher/README.md

         <CapsLock> + <Num>      - Switches to virtual desktop "num".
         <CapsLock> + UP         - Create a new virtual desktop
         <CapsLock> + DOWN       - Delete the current virtual desktop
-        <CapsLock> + Left       - Switch to virtual desktop on left
+        <CapsLock> + LEFT       - Switch to virtual desktop on left
-        <CapsLock> + Right      - Switch to virtual desktop on right
+        <CapsLock> + RIGHT      - Switch to virtual desktop on right

 To change the key mappings, modify the bottom of the script and reload.
 Be sure to read about the [symbols AutoHotKey uses](https://autohotkey.com/docs/Hotkeys.htm) for key mapping.